UtkarshVerma/dwmblocks-async/README.md

 ```

 ### Modifying the blocks
-You can define your statusbar blocks in `config.h`:
+You can define your status bar blocks in `config.h`:

 ```c
 const Block blocks[] = {